 The benefits of engaging potential clients while shaping the news and keeping in touch with the views of those affected by it are numerous; not only for word of mouth marketing, but also for building relationships and developing trust (it is a shame that Abraham Lincoln did not have access to Twitter!).

 Issues Facing Law Firms in Aruba and EU Using Social Media

 There are genuine reasons why law firms using social media are unable to take advantage of its full potential.
 Law firms in the UK attract clients from all walks of life in many different legal circumstances, and are therefore unable to prepare personas relating to the “client type” that would most likely use their services.

 There are several further issues that could be experienced by law firms using social media – such as breaches of confidentiality, advising your competitors about where you stand on legal and civil issues, and divulging opinions which may deflate arguments that you “later rely on in court.”

 However, social media marketing for the legal profession can be manipulated in other ways to increase visitors to your website and engage them in meaningful conversation, which they then share among their social media circles to expand your word of mouth marketing.

-If you are a partner in a UK law firm, or an employee who has responsibility for increasing your company´s word of mouth marketing, you are invited to call JZMarketing on 0031 24 663 4437 to discuss how social media marketing for the legal profession can attract clients to your law firm (or you can send us an email via the contact box at the side of the page and we will call you back).
+If you are a partner in a law firm in Aruba or any country in the world, or an employee who has responsibility for increasing your company´s word of mouth marketing, you are invited to call JZMarketing on +297 7300077 to discuss how social media marketing for the legal profession can attract clients to your law firm (or visit our new office at Orange Plaza mall unit 7, Aruba).